CytoidCommunity/Cytoid-wiki/docs/en/overview/README.md

 ## Cytoid wiki

 Cytoid wiki is an one-stop shop which helps you looking for information related to Cytoid easier.
-We are currently providing articles about Cytoid [Cytoid gameplay](/en/gameplay/), [charting](/en/charting/), [storyboarding](/en/storyboard/), and [official and community events](/en/events/).
-Cytoid wiki is an one-stop shop which helps you looking for information related to Cytoid easier.
-We are currently providing articles about [Cytoid gameplay](/en/gameplay/), [charting](/en/charting/), [storyboarding](/en/storyboard/), and [official and community events](/en/events/).
+We are currently providing articles about Cytoid, [Cytoid gameplay](/en/gameplay/), [charting](/en/charting/), [storyboarding](/en/storyboard/), and [official and community events](/en/events/).

 ## Support this wiki!